 One is to define a specific, measurable, and time-bound goal.
 This was the approach John F Kennedy followed when he announced America’s intention to go to the moon:

 “I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth.”

 But being vague and metaphorical can work just as well.

 “A land flowing with milk and honey.”

 They followed him through the wilderness for 40 years.

 “Make America great again.”

-Achieving this building block isn’t about whether you are specific or vague.
-It’s about knowing the outcome you want to create and articulating it in a way that inspires your audience.
+Defining the inspiring future you want to create isn’t about whether you are specific or vague: it’s about articulating the outcome you want to create in a way that inspires your audience.